tikv/rfcs/text/0118-pd-maintenance-endpoints.md

 ## **Goals**

-* Introduce PD endpoints that allow operators to coordinate and serialize maintenance operations of the same type.
+* Introduce PD endpoints that allow Kubernetes operators to coordinate and serialize maintenance operations of the same type.
 * Provide a mechanism to:
   * Mark the start of a task.
   * Mark the completion of a task.